 Other conclusions, although not backed up by a theoretical analysis, seem to also be far-reaching.
-For example, as was shown in Fig. 5b, it can be intuitively anticipated that when a large number of mobiles is concentrated in the extremes of the area where the parameter also achieves its extreme values, then smaller bias occurs if these extreme steps (in the stepwise function) are smaller.
-Furthermore, that as the step lengths are less uniform (decreasing r in Fig. 6), there are more gains by stratifying the area.
+For example, as was shown in Fig. 8b, it can be intuitively anticipated that when a large number of mobiles is concentrated in the extremes of the area where the parameter also achieves its extreme values, then smaller bias occurs if these extreme steps (in the stepwise function) are smaller.
+Furthermore, that as the step lengths are less uniform (decreasing r in Fig. 9) or, equivalently, when the change in the parameter function is more abrupt, there are more gains by stratifying the area.
 These conclusions provide additional insight on the relationship between the environmental parameter pattern and the derived estimate with or without stratification.